Missing a place to showcase your art? Turn LinkedIn into your gallery.

 Do you think LinkedIn isn’t for artists?
 Think again.

-As an artist, you can boost your online presence, showcase your work, and identify new opportunities to advance your career by leveraging LinkedIn.
+On LinkedIn, you can build your online presence, display your artistic work, and identify opportunities to grow your career by leveraging LinkedIn.

-• Showcase your portfolio.
+- Showcase your portfolio.
 Showcase your work by uploading images, videos, or links to your art projects.
-LinkedIn’s feed is filled with graphs, business tips, and carousels, so your artistic content has a solid chance of standing out.
+As the LinkedIn feed is filled with graphs and business tips, your artistic content easily stands out.

-• Engage with the artistic community.
-There are many groups and communities relevant to artists.
-Join the discussions about the creative world, share your work, gain insights, and build valuable relationships by joining these groups.
+- Engage with the artistic community.
+There are many LinkedIn groups and communities relevant to artists.
+Join the discussions about the creative world, share your work, gain insights, and build valuable relationships.

 1. Complete and Update Your Profile